canada-ca/digital-playbook-guide-numerique/views-vues/security-securite/en/categorization-tool.md

   delete: Delete
   startAssessment: Start assessment
 youAreHere: You Are Here
-businessDomain:
+domain:
   title: Business Domain
   intro: A business domain is an operational environment where a department performs business activities supporting common organizational objectives.
-  "business-domain-field-label": What is your business domain?
+  "domain-field-label": What is your business domain?
-  "add-domain-button": Add another business domain "add-activity-button": Add business activity
+  "add-domain-button": Add another business domain "add-activity-button": Add business activity "previous": Previous domain
-businessActivity:
+  "next": Next domain
+activity:
   title: Business Activity
   intro1: Any activity performed by a department in the course of its operations to deliver or support the delivery of its programs or services.
 A business activity is composed of one or several business processes and related information assets.
   intro2: Business activities will be categorized by determining the expected injuries from IT-related threat compromise to the national and non-national interests that the business activities serve, and then determining the lveral of these expected injuries.
-  "business-activity-label": Business Activity
+  "activity-label": Business Activity
-  "add-activity-button": Add another business activity "add-component-button": Add business component
+  "add-activity-button": Add another business activity "add-component-button": Add business component "previous": Previous activity
-businessComponent:
+  "next": Next activity
+component:
   title: Business Component
-  "business-component-label": Business Activity Component "component-description-label": Component Description "component-type-label": Type "component-type-sub-label": Select a type
+  "component-label": Business Activity Component "component-description-label": Component Description "component-type-label": Type "component-type-sub-label": Select a type